-Request more information about programs at Southwest Mississippi Community College by clicking on the links below:
+Get more information about Southwest Mississippi Community College by clicking links below:

 Southwest Mississippi Community College, located in Summit, Mississippi, dates its founding to 1918 when Pike County established an agricultural high school.
 The school was built on Godbold's Mineral Wells, a state defunct state operated resort.
 The school first began offering college level courses in 1929, followed by second year courses in 1932, becoming a two year junior college.
 The school's name was changed to the current in 1988, reflecting its growth into a full fledged comprehensive community college.
 The school continues to grow and is dedicated to providing quality education and services for residents of its service area.

 Southwest Mississippi Community College offers a variety of programs dedicated providing option for students.
 Academic transfer programs allow students to complete the first two years of a four year education, followed by applying for transfer to a college or university to complete the final two years and earn a bachelor's degree.
 Career and technical programs are designed to prepare individuals for entry into the workforce as qualified professionals.
 Programs take between one and two years to complete and result in a certificate or associate degree that demonstrates competency.